pavannaik321/Levitaion/README.md

 # Invoice Generator Application

-This application is a user-friendly Invoice Generator that allows users to create and download invoices in PDF format.
+This application is a user-friendly and user can select product and download the invoice of the price.

 ## Installation